-Charita Gil is a 30-year-old fictionist and this year’s reigning queen of the slush pile who works as a web content editor at an SEO and digital marketing company.
-Introverted, although people around her would say she is not because it is not that obvious unless you live with her, work with her, or talk to her online every day.
+Charita Gil is a 32-year-old Filipino fictionist and 2018 and 2019’s queen of the slush pile who works as a content editor at an SEO and digital marketing company.
+Introverted, though people around her would say she’s not because it’s not that obvious unless you live with her, work with her, or talk to her online every day.

 She took up AB Journalism at the University of Eastern Philippines and had her internship at The Manila Times, the oldest newspaper in the Philippines.
 She first obtained the glory of the byline when her news articles were published in The Manila Times and The Sunday Times.
 It was followed by a Filipino romance novel published by My Special Valentine in 2011.
-Her fiction has been published by 101 Words, ARTPOST magazine, The Brown Orient, Exoplanet Magazine, Flash Fiction Magazine, and The /tƐmz/ Review, which has recently nominated her story Rosé for the 2019 Pushcart Prize.
-She has a forthcoming piece of poetry in Marias at Sampaguitas.
-She is currently studying Spanish at Instituto Cervantes de Manila.
+Her most recent work of varying genres has been published in 101 Words, ARTPOST magazine, The Brown Orient, Exoplanet Magazine, Flash Fiction Magazine, Marias at Sampaguitas, and The /tƐmz/ Review, which nominated her story “Rosé” for the 2019 Pushcart Prize.

-She writes mostly general/literary fiction, but she tries her hand at micro-fiction—101 words started it all—flash fiction, and fantasy fiction because of the influence of a few literary friends.
+She writes mostly general/literary fiction, but she tries her hand at micro-fiction—101 words started it all—flash fiction, fantasy fiction, slice-of-life fiction, and speculative fiction because of the influence of a few literary friends.
 She also wants to try writing horror fiction, science fiction, fairy tales, and children’s fiction because there are awesome markets for them.

 – Charita Gil